abedhadipour/Dcm2Bids/docs/tutorial/first-steps.md

 This tutorial was developed assuming no prior knowledge of the tool, and little knowledge of the command line (terminal).
 It aims to be beginner-friendly by giving a lot of details.
-To get the most out of it, you recommend that you run the commands throughout the tutorial and compare your outputs with the outputs from the example.
+To get the most out of it, you are recommended that you run the commands throughout the tutorial and compare your outputs with the outputs from the example.

 Every time you need to run a command, you will see two tabs, one for the command you need to run, and another one with the expected output.
-While you can copy the command, you recommend that you type each command, which is good for your procedural memory :brain:.
+While you can copy the command, you are recommended that you type each command, which is good for your procedural memory :brain:.
 The **Command** and **Output** tabs will look like
 these: